 Provide appropriate solutions to meet the associated permit requirements, including practice based and numeric effluent limits.

+Grab sample: is a single "dip and take" sample so as to be representative of the parameter being monitored.

-Green infrastructure: Generally refers to control measures that use vegetation, soils, and natural processes or mimic natural processes to manage stormwater.
+Green infrastructure: Generally refers to control measures that use or mimic natural processes to infiltrate, evapotranspirate, or reuse stormwater on the site where it is generated.
 Green infrastructure can be used in place of or in addition to low impact development principles.

 Illicit Discharge: Any discharges to an MS4 that is not composed entirely of stormwater except discharges specifically authorized by a CDPS or NPDES permit and discharges resulting from emergency fire fighting activities.
 Permittees should note that there are many types of illicit discharges that in accordance with the permit need to be effectively prohibited.
-Only the discharges listed in Part.I.2.a.v. can be excluded from being effectively prohibited.
+Only the discharges listed in Part.I.E.2.a.v. can be excluded from being effectively prohibited.

 Impervious Area: Developed areas with covering or pavement that prevents the land's natural ability to absorb and infiltrate typical precipitation and irrigation events.
 Impervious areas include, but are not limited to; roof tops, walkways, patios, driveways, parking lots, impervious storage areas, impervious concrete and asphalt, and any other continuous watertight pavement or covering.